dayana0425/mintNFT/README.md

 ### Tutorial Link: https://docs.alchemy.com/docs/how-to-develop-an-nft-smart-contract-erc721-with-alchemy
 **Side Note**: I didn't follow the tutorial exactly but I achieved the same outcome, I modified it to deploy on Polygon & used Hardhat instead of Remix.
+### Questions:
+1. What was the biggest lesson from this challenge?
+      - The biggest lesson for me was learning that an NFTs metadata isn't stored on-chain.
+I used to think only the image was stored on IPFS but I didn't know that the metadata was stored on IPFS too.
+2. What did you like/dislike about this challenge?
+Why?
+      - I liked the simplicity & leveraging existing tools like OpenZepplin's Smart Contract Wizard to make developing easier.
+      - I didn't dislike anything. :)
+3. What do you want to build next?
+      - Dynamic NFTs!
+      - A UI for Minting NFTs.

 ### How Did I Mint?
 1. First, I used OpenZepplin's Smart Contract Wizard to create my ERC21 Smart Contract. [see here](https://docs.openzeppelin.com/contracts/4.x/wizard)
 2. I deployed my contract to Polygon Mumbai & then verified my contract.